 For the longest time, I have sought the holy grail.
 We all have a grail we chase.
 A small satisfaction in an insane world.
-A spot of order in a world very much out of it.
 For me, it is a proper bag.
 A place for all things that want carrying when afoot, on the commute on train or bus, or on short trips.

 I define things that want carrying as things like fine steel water bottles, Bluetooth headphones, fountain pens, Moleskine cahiers, and a laptop.
 The occasional book.
 Bar shaped foods.
 All of the chargers and cords and batteries that propel modern gadgets in their myriad forms.
 A tablet to read when the book is not around.
 And lately, a Contax RX for maximum 90s SLR vibe together with a lens or two and of course, film itself.